RamiroHemmerling/online-profil/README.md

 - **Projects**: A showcase of my biggest projects, complete with descriptions, screenshots, and links to the code or live demos.
 - **Contact**: A simple and functional contact form for reaching out directly.

-Feel free to explore and get in touch!
+Feel free to explore and get in touch!$

+> blockquote